 The streaming version of is actually rather special, because the production steps can always completely exhaust the intermediate state.
 In contrast, consider the `regrouping’ example where

 from the introduction (here, yields where , with when and otherwise).
 This transforms an input list of lists into an output list of lists, where each output `chunk’ except perhaps the last has length —if the content doesn’t divide up evenly, then the last chunk is short.
 One might hope to be able to stream , but it doesn’t quite work with the formulation so far.
 The problem is that is too aggressive, and will produce short chunks when there is still some input to consume.
-(Indeed, the streaming condition does not for and —why not?)
+(Indeed, the streaming condition does not hold for and —why not?)
 One might try the more cautious producer :

 But this never produces a short chunk, and so if the content doesn’t divide up evenly then the last few elements will not be extracted from the intermediate state and will be lost.